hua-lab/cttdocker/README.md

 # cttdocker
 This is a Docker application package for CTT.
 Before running the program in Docker, blastable databases and seed files of gene superfamilies need to be organized

-1. Clone this package under your home directory.
+1. Clone this package under your home (~) directory.

          git clone https://github.com/hua-lab/cttdocker.git

 2. Make one perl dependency file, pfam_scan.pl, executable.
-Under directory ./cttdocker/dependencies do
+Under ~/cttdocker/dependencies directory, do

          chmod +x ./pfam_scan.pl